Getting your baby to properly latch is essential for successful breastfeeding, but sometimes it takes practice to achieve a comfortable latch.

 - Babies’ noses are flatter at birth and in early months because this allows them to latch on and still breathe.
 If you really are concerned about your baby’s breathing, pull the baby’s lower body closer to you or lift your breast rather than pressing downward on it.

-5. Learn how to identify a good latch.
+Learn how to identify a good latch

 If you feel a pulling sensation on your breast, that’s a good sign.
 Check to see if your baby’s lips are around the nipple and areola.
 If they are not fully around the area, you are likely to get sore nipples, and your baby is not getting a good feeding.

 Also, check if your baby is getting milk.
-Look at baby’s temple and lower jaw.
-If both are moving consistently and you occasionally hear a small gasp or noise from baby, that means baby is drinking and exhaling.
+Look at your baby’s temple and lower jaw.
+If both are moving consistently and you occasionally hear a small gasp or noise from baby, that means your baby is drinking and exhaling.
 In the beginning when your milk hasn’t come in yet, this won’t be as obvious because colostrum isn’t as abundant and does not flow as easily as milk.

 - If your baby’s latch is shallow, feedings will take much longer with your baby getting less milk.
 Your nipples will get sore and can become cracked and painful.
-This will make it more difficult for baby and you to enjoy feeding time.
-If you can tell that the latch isn’t good, pull baby from the breast and try again.
-Try the various positions to achieve a better latch.
+This will make it more difficult for your baby and you to enjoy feeding time.

 Getting breastfeeding help

-Having sore or tender breasts is common in early weeks of breastfeeding; however, you shouldn’t feel pain or discomfort all the way through a feeding.
+Having sore or tender breasts is common in early weeks of breastfeeding.
+However, you shouldn’t feel pain or discomfort all the way through a feeding.
 If that’s the case, something isn’t working correctly.
-Additionally, if your baby is not gaining weight adequately, a poor latch may be the cause.

 When difficulty with latching or sucking persists beyond the first several days after birth, it can be discouraging.
-Most babies do learn to breastfeed effectively—some learn a little more slowly than others!
+Most babies do learn to breastfeed effectively — some learn a little more slowly than others!
 Until the issue resolves, there are several things you can do to help breastfeeding progress to make sure your baby is getting enough to eat.

 Talk to your health care provider and a certified lactation consultant if you are having difficulty.
 Lactation consultants are experts who can easily identify positioning and other factors that may be impacting feedings.
-They can also help with special feeding strategies when your baby has a physical impediment that makes breastfeeding more difficult.
-And they can assist you with alternative feeding methods, if advisable.
-Best of all, they are a source of knowledge and comfort that will help you and your baby achieve success.

 Sanford Health offers support for every mom, whether you’re breastfeeding, pumping or formula feeding.
 Learn more about lactation services.